How to Travel Safely During COVID-19

 - Avoid eating and drinking while on public transportation, in order to ensure mask use.
 If you must eat or drink, try to find a space that is physically distanced from others.

 - Improve ventilation in vehicles like rideshares or taxis by asking the driver to open windows or setting the air ventilation/air conditioning to non-recirculation mode.

 When you arrive

 - Self-monitor for COVID-19 symptoms, and isolate and get tested if you develop symptoms.
-Current guidance says that vaccinated people do not have to self-quarantine or get tested after domestic travel.
+Current guidance says that vaccinated people, or those who have recovered from COVID-19 in the past 3 months, do not have to self-quarantine or get tested after domestic travel.